 What are the applications for cable assembly?

 Cable assemblies are used by different industries, especially those that focus on electronic equipment.
 Cable assemblies are capable of holding and organizing different wires and keeping them safe and protected from harsh environmental conditions so they can be used in indoor or outdoor applications.
 The cable assemblies can install the wires and cables and keep them organized and allow all the electrical technicians to have safe and easy access to the electrical system.

 If you are based in California, you must check out SEI.
-If you want to inquire about our products please give us a call at (408) 374-1031 or you can send an email at [email protected] We are located at 66 First Street #4, Gilroy, CA 95020 USA.
+If you want to inquire about our products please email us at [email protected].
+We are located at 66 First Street #4, Gilroy, CA 95020 USA.
 If you need cable assemblies and other RF and Microwave products, you must only choose SEI.
 Call us today so we can assist you with your needs.